Ice Breakers and Team Building Games for Trainers, Managers, and Facilitators

 Fortunately, there’s a lot of things you can do to prevent that from happening.

-Conducting an ice breaker or a team building game is a great way to kick off a training session, team meeting and group activity be it for your students, peers or employees.
+Conducting fun ice breakers or a team-building game is a great way to kick off a training session, team meeting and group activity be it for your students, peers or employees.

 After all, if you can get your learners to engage with one another and believe in what you’re doing early on, then your chance of making a positive difference is likely to go through the roof.

 Ice breakers are often fun for both the facilitator and the participants, but you risk tiring them out and losing the gains you’ve made if your games stretch for too long a time.

 I. How to Choose the Best Team Ice Breakers for your Training or Group Activity

-To help you choose from the ice breakers below, first consider what kind of “ice” you need to break for your audience.
+To help you choose from the ice breakers below, first, consider what kind of “ice” you need to break for your audience.
 For example:

-1. If this is the first time your learners are meeting each other,
+1. If this is the first time your learners are meeting each other

-2. If your learners are from various groups such as departments, backgrounds or corporate roles,
+2. If your learners are from various groups such as departments, backgrounds or corporate roles

 The “ice” could be their initial perceptions or prior knowledge about the other groups

 3. Answering the following questions will also be helpful for you:

-- • Do you want your learners to be comfortable with contributing?
+- Do you want your learners to be comfortable with contributing?